-The state assessment changes annually based on a fixed calculation - 60 basis points (0.6%) of the prior year's SLCSP without-waiver rate.3 The assessment rate for a given year can be calculated as soon as the SLCSP premium for the prior year is known (November of two years prior to the applicable program year).
-As such, the 2026 assessment rate will be based on the 2025 SLCSP premium without waiver, which is not yet known.
+The State assessment changes annually based on a fixed calculation - 60 basis points (0.6%) of the prior year's SLCSP without-waiver rate.4 The assessment rate for a given year can be calculated as soon as the SLCSP premium for the year prior to the program year is known (November of two years prior to the applicable year).
+As such, the 2026 assessment rate will be based on the 2025 SLCSP premium without waiver, which will not be known until November of 2024.
 As reflected in the actuarial report attached as Appendix A, the assessment rate for 2026 is projected to be \$2.36 per member per month, calculated based on a 2025 projected without-waiver SLCSP of \$393.77.
 Based on an assessable base of approximately 490,000 lives, that would provide \$13,876,800 to fund claims and administrative costs.
 Based on the actuarial projections, total state funding is expected to range between \$14,000,000 and \$16,400,000 over the remaining of the waiver period.

-2) Federal pass-through funding provided in response to this waiver application.
+2) Federal Pass-through Funding provided in response to this waiver application.

-Through this Section 1332 Waiver extension application, New Hampshire is requesting that the Treasury continue to "pass-through" to the Reinsurance Program the cost savings from reduced federal outlays for premium tax credits (PTCs) as provided for under Section 1332(a)(3) of the ACA.
+Through this Section 1332 Waiver extension application, New Hampshire is requesting that the Treasury continue to "pass-through" to the Reinsurance Program the cost savings from reduced Federal outlays for premium tax credits (PTCs) as provided for under Section 1332(a)(3) of the ACA.
 PTCs are calculated based on the premium for the SLCSP.
 Therefore, the reduction of the premiums for the SLCSP that results from the Reinsurance Program directly reduces the cost of PTCs.
 The Pass-through Funding amount is reduced by the decrease in Exchange use fees resulting from premium reductions.
-The state estimates that it will be eligible for \$36,038,741 (if the enhanced Advance Premium Tax Credits (ATPCs) under the American Rescue Plan Act (ARPA) are extended beyond the current expiration date of December 31, 2025) or \$21,922,258 (if the enhanced ATPCs do not continue) in Pass-through Funding in 2026, increasing to between \$39,666,823 and \$52,446,869 (with enhanced APTCs) or \$24,134,333 to \$31,913,200 (without enhanced APTCs) in each of the remaining years of the extension period, as outlined in Appendix A.4 This funding is used jointly with the state funding to reimburse eligible claims under the Reinsurance Program.
+The State estimates that it will be eligible for \$36,038,741 (if the enhanced ATPCs under the American Rescue Plan Act (ARPA) are extended beyond the current expiration date of December 31, 20255) or \$21,922,258 (if the enhanced ATPCs do not continue) in Pass-through Funding in 2026, increasing to between \$39,666,823 and \$52,446,869 (with enhanced APTCs) or \$24,134,333 to \$31,913,200 (without enhanced APTCs) in each of the remaining years of the extension period, as outlined in Appendix A. This funding is used jointly with the State funding to reimburse eligible claims under the Reinsurance Program.